-- Planning & Design Project Manager: supports the Strategy and Concept and phases. - Delivery Project Manager: supports Design and Build Phases and transition to operations. - Participate as a review team member in the Strategy phase to assess the project's readiness for moving into the Concept phase.

-- Support the community group in developing Business Case Part 2. - Coordinate the review and approval of the business case and supporting estimates, concept drawings, necessary studies and documents. - Identify land, bylaw and policy issues (such as zoning) in the project proposal assessment and help the group negotiate/support resolving issues - Leads the development of the MIA Participates in the Development permit review Primary support to the community group to: - Engage a project manager - Procure design consultants and construction contractor - Achieve design and build deliverables with support defined as per the Municipal Improvement Agreement.
+- Planning & Design Project Manager supports the Strategy and Concept and phases - Delivery Project Manager supports Design and Build Phases, as well as transition to operations - Participate as a member of the review team in the Strategy phase to assess the project's readiness for moving into the Concept phase - Support the community group in the development of Business Case Part 2 - Coordinate the review and approval of the business case and supporting estimates, concept drawings, necessary studies and documents - identify land, bylaw and policy issues (such as zoning) that were identified in the project proposal assessment and help the group negotiate/support resolving issues. - Leads the development of the MIA Participates in the Development permit review Primary support to the community group to: - engage a project manager - o procure design consultants and construction contractor - achieve design and build deliverables with support defined as per the Municipal Improvement Agreement.

-Other City Staff
+Other City staff

-Staff from other City departments can provide input, technical expertise and advice.
+Staff from other City departments are available to provide input, technical expertise and advice.